wsdaniels/DLQ/input_data/ADED_data_clean_README.txt

 methane: Methane concentration measurements in parts per million.
 The code can handle NA values.

 name: Uniquely defined sensor names.
 Needs to be the same as the names in the "sensor_locations.csv" file.

+NOTE: The full ADED data can be made available upon request to Project Canary.